Randomname653/language-fixer/README.md

 Language-Fixer
-A powerful Docker-based automation tool for managing audio and subtitle language metadata in media libraries.
-It integrates with Sonarr and Radarr to automatically detect, tag, and organize your movie and TV show collections.
+Language-Fixer is a powerful, Docker-based automation tool for meticulous media library managers.
+It integrates seamlessly with Sonarr and Radarr to automatically detect, tag, and organize your movie and TV show collections.
+This project was born from frustration.
+After finding countless tools that almost met the needs of a dedicated media collector, this project was created to do one thing: manage language metadata exactly the way you want, with no compromises.
 Features
-Language-Fixer provides a comprehensive set of features for media library management:
- * Integration: Seamlessly connects with Sonarr and Radarr for library scanning and updates.
+ * Smart Automation: Integrates with Sonarr and Radarr to scan your library and automatically update media servers after processing.
+ * Intelligent Processing: This is the core feature.
+Language-Fixer analyzes the required changes and decides the most efficient processing method:
+   * Metadata-Only Edits: Uses mkvpropedit for lightning-fast changes (2-5 seconds) like correcting language tags, standardizing track titles, or setting default flags.
+   * Full Remux: Only uses ffmpeg when structurally necessary (e.g., removing streams, converting MP4 to MKV).
- * AI Language Detection: Optionally uses a self-hosted Whisper API to identify and tag unknown (und) audio tracks.
+ * AI Language Detection: Optionally integrates with a self-hosted Whisper API to analyze and correctly tag unknown (und) audio tracks.
- * Audio Management:
+ * Full Metadata Control:
-   * Sets correct language metadata (e.g., eng, jpn, deu).
-   * Standardizes track titles (e.g., "Dolby Digital 2.0 (English)").
+   * Audio: Sets correct language tags (e.g., eng, jpn), renames tracks to a standard format (e.g., "Dolby Digital 2.0 (English)"), and sets your preferred default language.
-   * Intelligently sets default audio tracks based on user preferences.
-   * Preserves director's commentary and special audio tracks.
- * Subtitle Management:
-   * Filters and keeps only desired subtitle languages.
-   * Assigns a preferred subtitle language as the default.
-   * Removes unwanted subtitle tracks to save space.
+   * Subtitles: Removes unwanted languages and sets your preferred default subtitle track.
- * Container and Stream Management:
-   * Automatically converts .mp4 files to .mkv for better metadata support.
-   * Removes unwanted audio, subtitle, or attachment streams (e.g., fonts).
+   * Cleanup: Can remove unwanted streams (audio, subtitle) and attachments (fonts).
- * Performance and Reliability:
+   * Preservation: Intelligently identifies and preserves commentary tracks.
-   * Smart Processing: Uses mkvpropedit for metadata-only edits (500-1350x faster) and only performs a full ffmpeg remux when structurally necessary.
-   * Stateful Processing: An SQLite database prevents reprocessing of files and tracks failures.
+ * Stateful & Reliable: Uses an SQLite database to track processed files, preventing re-work and safely managing failures.
-   * Safety: DRY_RUN=true is the default to allow reviewing planned changes before execution.
-Batch commits prevent data loss during interruptions.
-Quick Start
-> Safety First: Language-Fixer defaults to DRY_RUN=true.
+Safety First: The Core Philosophy
->  * Run the container with DRY_RUN=true (default).
->  * Review the container logs (docker logs language-fixer) to verify planned changes.
->  * Set DRY_RUN=false in your configuration only after confirming the changes are correct.
->  * The tool's smart defaults automatically become conservative (e.g., REMOVE_AUDIO=false) when DRY_RUN is disabled.
->
-> Automatic Updates:
-> Using the :latest tag ensures Language-Fixer checks for new versions at startup.
-> Update your stack with: docker compose pull && docker compose up -d
->
+This tool is built to be safe and conservative, especially when handling large libraries.
+ * Dry Run by Default: Language-Fixer always defaults to DRY_RUN=true.
+It will log exactly what it plans to do (e.g., [DRY_RUN] Would remove subtitle stream 3 (spa)) without touching a single file.
+You must review the logs and manually set DRY_RUN=false to enable changes.
+ * Smart Defaults: When you set DRY_RUN=false, the tool remains conservative.
+Any destructive setting (like REMOVE_AUDIO or REMOVE_SUBTITLES) that you have not explicitly set will default to false.
+This prevents accidental deletion of streams.
+ * Startup Pause: At startup, the tool displays its full configuration and pauses for 30 seconds, giving you time to review settings and cancel if you spot a mistake.
+Quick Start & Installation
 Docker Compose (Recommended)
+This is the recommended setup for most users.
 version: '3.8'

 services: